continuouspipe/continuouspipe/documentation/content/remote-development/forward-command.md

 cp-remote forward -s db 3306 6379
 ```

-will forward both ports to the same port in the local environment.
+This will forward both ports 3306 and 6379 to the same port in the local environment.